 A real eye-catcher for the spring garden.
-This early flowering shrub, Pieris japonica 'Forest Flame', is very beautiful.
-The fabulous leaves, which are red in bud and later turn pink, are not all.
-The flowers in spring, when many plants have not yet awakened from winter, hang in clusters on the plant.
+This flowering shrub, Pieris japonica 'Forest Flame', is very beautiful.
+The fabulous flowers, which are red when they emerge and turn pink later, are not all.
+The flowers in spring, when many plants have not yet awakened from winter, hang in bunches on the plant.

-Originally from Japan, the plant fits very well in a Japanese or Far Eastern garden and is not only beautiful in a border, but also lovely in a pot on your patio.
-Japanese lavender heather grows as a shrub and can accordingly also be used as a hedge plant or as an area planting.
+Originally from Japan, this plant will fit very well in a Japanese or faraway garden and is not only beautiful in a border, but also in a pot on your patio.
+Japanese lavender heather grows as a shrub and can therefore also be used as a hedge plant or as a planter.

-The evergreen Forest Flame, also called Japanese Lavender Heath, is a small dense bushy shrub with a height of 50 - 75cm.
-The leaves are glossy green, whorled and clustered on the shoots.
-The new shoots are bright red, later light red and becoming lighter and lighter.
+The evergreen Forest Flame, also called Japanese Lavender Heath, is a small bushy shrub with a height of 50 - 75cm.
+The flowers are brilliantly green, lively and airy on the shoots.
+The new shoots are bright red, later light red and getting lighter and lighter.
 The colouring lasts a long time and is beautiful in combination with the white flower panicles that appear in April and May.
-The eye-catching and long flower panicles are already in bud on this garden plant from autumn onwards, which gives it a beautiful ornamental value even in winter.
-Garden plants such as Japanese lavender heather require an acidic to neutral soil and a sunny to semi-shady location.
+The striking and long flower panicles of this garden plant are already in bud form from autumn onwards, which gives it a beautiful ornamental value even in winter.
+Garden plants such as Japanese lavender heather need an acidic to neutral soil and a sunny to semi-shady location.